shubhojeetg/Blockchain-AI-Banking-Fraud-Detection-system/README.md

 ## Overview

-The Blockchain-Based AI Loan Fraud Detection System is a full-stack fintech application that helps banks identify suspicious and fraudulent loan enquiries before processing loans.

-The system performs fraud analysis using a risk-based AI logic engine and stores every enquiry inside a blockchain ledger to ensure data integrity, transparency, and tamper-proof record keeping.
+The Blockchain-Based AI Loan Fraud Detection System is a full-stack fintech application that helps banks identify suspicious and fraudulent loan enquiries before loan processing.
+The system uses AI-based risk analysis and blockchain technology to ensure secure, tamper-proof record management.

----

-## Project Highlights

-* Full Stack Application
-* Fraud Detection Engine
-* Blockchain-Based Record Storage
-* Real-Time Dashboard Analytics
-* Employee Authentication System
-* MongoDB Integration
-* React + FastAPI Architecture

----

-## Problem Statement

-Banks receive a large number of loan enquiries every day.

-Manual verification can miss suspicious activities such as:

-* Multiple enquiries using the same PAN
-* Same phone number linked to multiple PAN cards
-* Unusually large loan requests
-* Customers hiding existing liabilities
-* Duplicate asset loan requests

-This project automates fraud detection and creates an immutable blockchain audit trail for every enquiry.

 ---